dnieln7/Learning-Play-API/README.md

 Learning Play is a platform to create and evaluate test focused on the primary children

-## Endpoints

-1. /users

-    * GET - Returns all the registered users.

-2. /users/id

-    * GET - Returns a user matching a provided id.

-3. /users/login

-    * POST - Takes an Auth object and returns an User object matching Auth's credentials.

-4. /users/sign-up

-    * POST - Takes an User objects and saves it in the database.

 ## Built With 🛠️

 * [Java](https://www.oracle.com/java/technologies/)